 A. Independent Variables, Interventions, or Predictor Variables

 The independent variables for this study are the demographic characteristics of the participants and their reported use of language.
-Some of the demographic characteristics to be taken into account for this study are age, place of birth, socioeconomic status, and political orientation.
+Some of the demographic characteristics to be taken into account for this study are age, place of birth and socioeconomic status.
 With respect to reported language use, we will take into account language use with different social groups (father, mother, siblings, friends, neighbors, partner, etc.), as well as in different contexts (watching television, listening to music, administration, school, etc.).

 B. Dependent Variables or Outcome Measures